Conditions for Regional Frequency Stability in Power System Scheduling -- Part II: Application to Unit Commitment: Applicability of the constraints for regional frequency stability to scheduling problems

-As shown in Table~\ref{table:RoCoF_regional_conservativeness}, the proposed RoCoF constraints are almost perfect for region 2, while they achieve a small degree of conservativeness for region 1 (they overestimate RoCoF by 0.05Hz/s in the worst case).
-These results are consistent with the analytical deduction of the RoCoF constraint presented in Part I of Section~ IV-A: the proposed RoCoF constraint neglects the effect of the attenuation of inter-area oscillations, which entails no approximation for the faulted region but a certain approximation for other regions.
-This fact is illustrated in Fig.~1 of Part I, which shows that the maximum RoCoF in the faulted region occurs at the very instant of the fault, when there is no attenuation of oscillations present; however, the maximum RoCoF in the non-faulted region 1 occurs a few instants afterwards, so neglecting the attenuation entails some conservativeness.
+As shown in Fig.~\ref{fig:ConservativenessRocof}, the proposed RoCoF constraints are almost perfect for region 2, while they overestimate RoCoF by 0.055Hz/s in the worst case for region 1 (with a median overestimation of 0.046Hz/s).
+These results are consistent with the analytical deduction of the RoCoF constraint: the proposed constraint neglects the effect of the attenuation of inter-area oscillations, which entails no approximation for the faulted region but a certain approximation for other regions.
+The maximum RoCoF in the faulted region occurs at the very instant of the fault, when there is no attenuation of oscillations present; however, the maximum RoCoF in the non-faulted region 1 occurs a few instants afterwards, so neglecting the attenuation entails some conservativeness.

-In conclusion, these RoCoF constraints are suitable to be implemented in any frequency-secured optimal scheduling or market clearing routine, guaranteeing to respect frequency stability in every region of the power system while entailing a small degree of conservativeness.